-The concept of the Islander Mixed-use development type is worthy of review and consideration by the Planning Commission.
 The use is proposed in the Sea Pines Resort district which currently allows mixed-use development with conditions with a maximum density of 12 dwelling units per net acre for residential and 10,000 gross floor area per net acre for nonresidential.
 The use-specific conditions for mixed-use development do not allow parking spaces for residential use to be included as part of a shared parking plan.